muratk5n/thirdwave/en/README.md

 ---

-Cow dung!
-Nice...
 They are producing synthetic natgas?
 Methane can leak from that.
 H2 would be better.
 I'd look up Raven SR Inc - awesome tech.
 Egypt is building 1 GW waste-to-h2 plant.

+---

+Cow dung!

 The South African: "Cow Dung power: India is tapping into a new energy source"